• Skip to primary navigation

 Instructions

 • Peel and cut potatoes into 1-inch chunks.
 It's important that they are all the same size for even cooking.
-Rinse thoroughly through a colander to get rid of excess starch.
+Rinse through a colander to get rid of any excess starch.

 • Place the potatoes in a large pot with room temperature water, enough to fully cover them.
-Bring to a boil and then cook for about 15 to 20 minutes or until easily pierced through with a fork.
+Bring to a boil and then cook for about 18-20 minutes or until easily pierced through with a fork.
 Drain.

 • In batches, press the cooked potatoes through a potato ricer into a large bowl.
 For more information on potato ricer, see notes below.

 • Heat butter with the half-and-half until melted and warm, either on the stovetop or microwave oven.
 Gradually and gently, fold in the half-and-half and butter mixture into the potatoes until light and fluffy.
 I like to use a rubber spatula.
 You may not need all the liquid, adjust consistency to your liking.
-Note: Do NOT whip them, as this will release extra starch and make it dense.
+Note: Don't whip them, as this cause the potatoes to get dense and gummy.

 Notes